-The committee will contextualize its evaluation of teaching evidence, including grade profile and Student Evaluation of Instruction (SEIs), in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning and close gaps in student learning.
-The committee will further contextualize responses to the required SEIs in relationship to the required student motivation item.
+The committee will contextualize its evaluation of teaching evidence, including grade profile and student feedback, in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning and close gaps in student learning.
+The committee will further contextualize student feedback in relationship to student motivation.
 The faculty member is encouraged to include in their narrative statement an explanation of the relationship between the instructor's grading standards and the grade distributions evidence in the TAI and may reference specific teaching evidence that supports the explanation.